Tannerguo/tannerguo.github.io/_pages/cv.md

 * National Taipei University of Technology, Intern
   * Responsible for language translation and assembling two Cartesian FDM printers
-  * Utilising, cleaning and ensuring safe use of SLA, SLS, FDM and 3D Scanning
+  * Utilised, cleaned and ensured safe use of SLA, SLS, FDM and 3D Scanning
   * Paid internship by Taiwan Government